samieze/INEv/README.md

 #### CaseStudy

-The directory contains a descriptions of the queries used in our case study.
+The directory contains a description of the queries used in our case study.